MrNightt/SO/README.md

 # SO
-Java socket test with an EmailApp with spam filters
+Java socket test with an Email server/client implementation with spam filters.